Senior dogs and veterans are better together

+Greg Brabaw and Pops enjoy a sunny moment together.
+(Photo: Mike Walzak/Vet Friends Foundation)

-A longtime Marine in Vietnam, Detroit veteran Greg Brabaw was living at home with no family and few friends when someone reached out to the One Last Treat organization on his behalf.
+A longtime Marine in Vietnam, Detroit veteran Greg Brabaw was living at home with no family and few friends when someone reached out to the Vet Friends Foundation organization (originally called One Last Treat) on his behalf.
 They thought Brabaw might be a good candidate for the group's program pairing vets with senior dogs looking for homes.
 Soon, the grizzled Brabaw met Pops, a little Chihuahua.

 "Greg was really all alone.
-When we brought him Pops, he basically opened up to us and told us how much Pops allowed him to think about something other than his own suffering" says Joel Rockey, the founder of One Last Treat.
+When we brought him Pops, he basically opened up to us and told us how much Pops allowed him to think about something other than his own suffering" Joel Rockey, the founder of Vet Friends, tells MNN.
 "They are pretty much best friends now."

 The nonprofit, which got started in the summer of 2016, hunts for senior dogs looking to live out the rest of their lives with love and attention.
-A special program under the group's umbrella, called Vet Friend Till the End, finds the dogs homes with veterans and then pays all the pets' health bills.
+A special program under the group's umbrella finds the dogs homes with veterans and then pays all the pets' health bills.

 Rockey came up with the idea not long after spending five years in the Navy in Iraq and Afghanistan and returning home.
 He wanted to focus his energy on something he felt passionate about, and he happened upon an old pug in a snowstorm.
 The dog was blind, deaf and injured, but Rockey took him home and named him Lurch.

-Note: Editor's note: This story has been updated with new information since it was published in March 2017.